artsiomkorzun/1brc-walkthrough/Walkthrough.md

 We got rid of the branches.
 Now it is time to take the best of instruction-level parallelism (ILP).
 CPU has a quite complex pipeline and is able to be executing several independent instructions at the same time.
 How do we parallelize instructions?
 We already squeezed a lot out of one row.
 Can we process several rows in one loop?
-Yes, we can split our segment in 3 chunks and write a loop to process 3 chunks at once.
+Yes, we can split our segment in N chunks and write a loop to process N chunks at once.
+Testing different N, we can empirically choose N to be 3.

+(I played with it on this machine, slightly reorganizing the code - move `::comma` into `::find`, and choosing N to be 4 will give better results - ~30 ms.
+But let it be 3 to match with my original solution at 1brc to compare)

 ```java
 void loop(long position, long limit, Aggregates aggregates) {